HomeSTM32STM32 Flash Programming: Erase, Write & Read (Page-& Sector-Based)

 IMPORTANT

-If the memory for the controller is arranged in dual banks, like Bank1 or Bank2, by defaults these Banks are disabled and the memory uses only single Bank addressing.
+If the Flash memory is arranged in dual banks, like Bank1 or Bank2, by defaults these Banks are disabled and the memory uses only single Bank addressing.
 Check the sector addresses in the single Bank distribution.

 Also, if the sector sizes are different than as shown in the picture above, All you need to do is, define new sectors as according to your device datasheet in the function static uint32_t GetSector(uint32_t Address)